stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Conjurer/index.md

 The time and cost of copying conjurations to your [Spellbook](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Wizard/#spellbook) is halved.

 ### Bonus Spells
-Once you can cast spells of a given level, select two spells of that spell level from the list below as bonus spells that can be added to your [Spellbook](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Wizard/#spellbook), as per the [Arcane Spellcasting talent](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Magic/Arcane/).
+Once you can cast spells of a given level, select two spells of that spell level from the list below as bonus spells that are added to your [Spellbook](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Wizard/#spellbook), as per the [Arcane Spellcasting talent](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Magic/Arcane/).
 Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 | Spell Level | Spells |
 |:-----------:|:------:|